abhinav/git-spice/doc/includes/cli-reference.md

 The current branch is deleted from git-spice's data store but not deleted from the repository.
-Branches upstack from it are not affected, and will to the next branch downstack.
+Branches upstack from it are not affected, and will use the next branch downstack as their new base.

 Provide a branch name as an argument to target a different branch.